 Concrete is strong in compression, enabling a foundation wall to withstand extreme downward pressure.
 But concrete is weak in tension.
 A foundation wall can't stretch or bend in response to sideways soil pressure, so cracking and bowing problems sometimes develop.

-Our service area includes Amherst, Windham, Bedford, and nearby areas such as Nashua, Manchester, Litchfield, Hollis, Stratham, Merrimack, Bow.
+Our service area includes Amherst, Windham, Bedford, Nashua, Manchester, Litchfield, Hollis, Stratham, Merrimack, Bow and throughout the surrounding areas.
 Call or e-mail us today!